-The British Academy (BA) and the Wolfson Foundation have today announced four new BA/Wolfson Research Professorships to enable some of the UK’s most outstanding scholars to immerse themselves in research.
+The British Academy and the Wolfson Foundation have today announced four new British Academy/Wolfson Research Professorships to enable some of the UK’s most outstanding scholars to immerse themselves in research.

 First awarded in 2009, the awards give established scholars the opportunity to concentrate on a significant research programme for three years, whilst freeing them from normal teaching and administrative commitments.
 Emphasis is placed on the ability of award holders to communicate their research to a broad audience.

 More than 100 academics from across the country applied for the four positions.
 The Academy's Research Awards Committee commented on the “unprecedentedly high standard of competition” with which they were faced in selecting the recipients.

 The four BA/Wolfson Research Professorships have been awarded to:

 Professor Hasok Chang - Hans Rausing Professor of History and Philosophy of Science, University of Cambridge, Department of History and Philosophy of Science

 Title of research: Philosophy of Active Scientific Knowledge

 Professor Ian Leigh - Professor of Law, Durham University, Law

 Title of research: Freedom of Conscience: Emerging Challenges and Future Prospects

 Professor Yaron Matras - Professor of Linguistics, University of Manchester, Linguistics & English Language, School of Arts, Languages & Cultures